 In consumer-electronic years, this is eons!
 Yet these headphones are still talked about and recommended fairly often.
 There is no testament better than this to their superb sound quality.
 Anyone who has used them has certainly loved them.

 To put things in perspective, when the HiFiMAN HE-500 launched at an MSRP of $899, it positively demolished the audiophile-grade headphone competition at that price range.
-Steve Guttenberg called it a contender for the world’s best headphone.
-Since audio equipment does not age as poorly as things like smartphones or graphics cards, there is no doubt that the HE-500 still sound phenomenal today.
+Steve Guttenberg called it a contender for the world’s best headphones.
+Since audio equipment does not age as poorly as things like smartphones or graphics cards, there is no doubt that the HE-500 still sounds phenomenal today.

 But the rest of the market has had years upon years to catch up, which begs the question: Is a used HiFiMAN HE-500 worth jumping through hoops to get now?